 For a project under source control, the context menu of the item in the Solution Pad will have its Version Control menu enabled, showing various commands, as shown below:

-Also, the main menu’s Version Control menu includes a variety of additional command for working with source control:
+Also, the main menu’s Version Control menu includes a variety of additional commands for working with source control:

 Differences, History and Merging